Stock Analysis · CLARIVATE PLC (CLVT)

 Overview

-• Life Sciences & Healthcare (data and analytics supporting drug development, evidence generation, and commercialization)
+• Life Sciences & Healthcare: data and analytics used in drug development, competitive intelligence, and related workflows.

 Key Figures